Career Pros Share Résumé “No-No’s”

-As a Master Certified Resume Strategist at Career Impressions, I see a lot of red flags or “no-no’s” in resumes that generate poor outcomes for job seekers.
-To help job seekers avoid job search frustration I asked five prominent Canadian resume writers – and members of Career Professionals of Canada — to share common resume red flags along with advice on how to rectify them.
+As a Master Certified Résumé Strategist at Career Impressions, I see a lot of résumé red flags — or “no-no’s” — that generate poor outcomes for job seekers.
+To help job seekers avoid job search frustration, I asked five prominent Canadian résumé writers — all members of Career Professionals of Canada — to share common résumé red flags along with advice on how to rectify them.
 As career pros, we can all learn from these no-no’s, too.

-“There are multiple problems with using an unacceptable file type for your resume, including that the file may not open properly on a hiring manager’s computer, the text within the file may be difficult to read, or the file will not be “scannable” by Applicant Tracking Systems (ATS).
-In one particular case, I saw a client’s resume written in an Excel file with dense text and sections that were cut off by cells that were not large enough.
+“There are multiple problems with using an unacceptable file type for your résumé, including that the file may not open properly on a hiring manager’s computer, the text within the file may be difficult to read, or the file will not be “scannable” by Applicant Tracking Systems (ATS).
+In one particularly memorable case, I saw a client’s résumé written in an Excel file with dense text and sections that were cut off by cells that were not large enough.

 Discrepancies Between Career Tools

-Why are these contrasts a red flag?
-They cast doubt in the mind of the potential employer and possibly could be the sole reason why an applicant is quickly rejected.
+Why are these discrepancies a red flag?
+They cast doubt in the mind of the potential employer and could potentially be the sole reason an applicant is quickly rejected.
 The fix is easy.
-Tell the truth and always update both your resume and any online profiles (social media or personal websites) at the same time.
-Show the authentic you, not who you think you should be (as in altering job titles) or who you were (five years ago when you last updated your online profile).” — Brenda Collard-Mills, CRS of Robust Resumes and Resources
+Tell the truth and always update both your résumé and any online profiles (social media or personal websites) at the same time.
+Show the authentic you, not who you think you should be (as in altering job titles) or who you were (five years ago when you last updated your online profile).” — Brenda Collard-Mills, CRS, of Robust Résumés and Resources

 Mistakes, Mistruths, or Outright Lies